I. Description of Works

 - Check the heating tool temperature.

-- Clean the heating tool with a cleaning agent.
+- Clean the tool with a cleaning agent.

 - Heat up surfaces to be welded.

-- At the end of the heating cycle, detach the joining faces to be welded from the heating tool and move the later out of welding position.
+- At the end of the heating cycle, detach the joining faces to be welded from the tool and move the latter out of the welding position.

 - Drive the pipe ends together by applying the correct fusion pressure as indicated in the welding table, while monitoring the welding bead formation.

-- Unclamp the welded parts (pipes, fittings, etc.) when the cooling time has elapsed.
+- Unclamp the welded parts (hdpe pipes, hdpe pipes fittings, etc.) when the cooling time has elapsed.